 This article contains affiliate links, please read my full disclosure here.

 I selected a set of led light bulbs that are large and have an old fashioned feel.
 I hung 200 lights on our tree.
-I could have added more, but I like the warm subtle glow and I think less lights feels more simple.
+I could have added more, but I like the warm white glow and I think less lights feels more simple.
+I prefer purchasing lights separately instead of prelit trees, so I can select and customize the lights I want each year.

-For the ornaments I wanted something subtle with a modern feel, so I selected a big pack of silver ball ornaments from IKEA and hung them on our tree.
+For the ornaments I wanted something subtle with a modern feel, so I selected a big pack of silver ball ornaments from IKEA .
 My daughter and I also found 10 silver ornaments at Target ($1 each) that added extra sparkle and geometric texture.

 With our tree so simple and modern, I wanted to give some vintage character under the tree.
 I added a galvanized advent calendar with some of my personal handmade ornaments in it, including my tealight ornaments, cinnamon stick ornaments, and salt dough ornaments.
 Along with gifts I mixed in some vintage books (we collect them from the thrift store) and antique metal trains given to us by my grandparents.